Students Are Occupying Schools and Universities in Protest at Climate Chaos

-In early November, in one of the oldest courtyards of the University of Barcelona, something unusual happened.
+In November, in one of the oldest courtyards of the University of Barcelona, something strange happened.
 Tents were erected.
 A banner was strung up in a stone archway.
 For seven days, students led workshops on movement-building and political struggle.
 At night they ate, talked and sang together.

 The students had two clear demands of their university: that it cut ties with fossil fuel companies, and that it introduce a compulsory module on the climate crisis.